Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Statistical learning theory

 \subsection{LaRRR bounds in the misspecified setting}

-In this section, we briefly discuss the case where the eigenfunctions of the generator do not belong to the reproducing kernel Hilbert space (RKHS), i.e., the misspecified learning setting when $\rpar<1$.
+In this section, we briefly discuss the case where the eigenfunctions of the generator do not belong to RKHS, i.e., the misspecified learning setting when $\rpar<1$.
 First, we note that the misspecified setting for the learning of transfer operators was considered in \cite{Li2022} in terms of the excess risk (Hilbert-Schmidt norm) of kernel ridge regression (KRR), while the error (operator norm) of KRR, principal component regression (PCR), and reduced-rank regression (RRR) was addressed in \cite{kostic2023sharp}.
 In both works, risk/error could be made arbitrarily small for every $\rpar\in(0,1)$, however at arbitrarily slow rate as $\alpha\to0$.
-By adapting our proofs, notably in \eqref{eq:variance_bound_rrr} by avoiding the splitting of $\KRR$ from the concentration result in Proposition \ref{prop:bound-tildeG_mu-hatG_mu-prob}, one can also derives of the operator norm error for learning of $\Rx$.

-On the other hand, recalling Proposition \ref{prop:main_spectral}, the main challenge of the misspecified setting arises when developing spectral learning rates.
+By adapting our proofs, notably in \eqref{eq:variance_bound_rrr} by avoiding the splitting of $\KRR$ from the concentration result in Proposition \ref{prop:bound-tildeG_mu-hatG_mu-prob}, one can also derives of the operator norm error for learning of $\Rx$. \\ On the other hand, recalling Proposition \ref{prop:main_spectral}, the main challenge of the misspecified setting arises when developing spectral learning rates.
 Namely, since given any eigenfunction $\gefun \in \Lii \setminus [\RKHS]$, for every sequence $(h_k)_{k \in \N} \subseteq \RKHS$ of functions in $\RKHS$ that approximates it, i.e., such that $\norm{\gefun - \TS h_k}{\Liishort} \to 0$, metric distortions explode, that is $\metdist(h_k) \to \infty$.
 Consequently, with current approaches, it is impossible to derive learning bounds for an eigenvalue whose corresponding right eigenfunction lies outside of the RKHS.